You may feel like one Valentine's Day a year is enough, but Japan's confectionery industry thinks otherwise.

+In most cases, hopefully the relationship between the giver and receiver is clear, which makes the intention behind the gift and what to give back easy to comprehend.
 But what if you receive a gift on Valentine's Day from someone whose relationship to you isn't so clearly defined?
 Perhaps a potential new love?
 Or maybe an unexpectedly nice gift from a friend who you hadn't thought of as a romantic interest before?

 In fact, Internet forums are hit up by men throughout Japan during this period to ask for help in determining the intention behind gifts received.
-Get it wrong, and it could end up being an embarrassing social situation.
+Get it wrong and it could end up being an embarrassing social situation.

 How do gay people celebrate Valentine's Day and White Day in Japan?

 You may be thinking that the whole idea of men and women's gift-giving in Japan to be a very outdated one, and you'd be right.
-Unfortunately, the premise and marketing behind Valentine's Day and White Day in Japan for the time being is still very much steeped in heterosexual (and sexist!) thinking.
+Unfortunately, the premise and marketing behind Valentine's Day and White Day in Japan for the time being is still very much steeped in heterosexual, cisgender (and sexist!) thinking.

-Since giri-choco is only a social obligation, one's sexual orientation has no bearing on this gift-giving process, should you choose or feel pressured to participate.
-As honmei-choco is a personal gift with a romantic intention, couples or potential love interests, whatever their sexual orientation, can decide if, when or how they want to celebrate the holiday.
+Since giri choco is only a social obligation, one's sexual orientation has no bearing on this gift-giving process, should you choose or feel pressured to participate.
+As honmei choco is a personal gift with a romantic intention, couples or potential love interests, whatever their sexual orientation, can decide if, when or how they want to celebrate the holiday.

 So, what's your take on White Day?
 Love it, hate it?
 Do you celebrate Valentine's Day?
 Let us know in the comments section below!